gnicol/GitSwarm/perforce_swarm/doc-ce/install/migration_from_gitlab.md

 1. **Restore the backup archive against the destination GitSwarm instance**

+    Before performing the restore, please review the [following note](#additional-help), since a workaround regarding attachments may apply to your migration.

     Follow [these instructions](/help/raketasks/backup_restore.md#omnibus-installations)
     for restoring the backup on your GitSwarm instance, ensuring that you use the correct `TIMESTAMP` value that you made note of in step 1 of the